Mekolaos/Aternos-On-Discord/README.md

 ### Cloud Hosting Note

-Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a datacenter and requires a captcha.
+Cloud hosting this bot would require some workarounds as Aternos recognizes you are connecting from a data center and prompts for a captcha test.